-Improving access to malaria control services for migrant/mobile populations in the context of the ERAR in the GMS
+Technical consultation on improving access to malaria control services for migrants and mobile populations in the context of the ERAR in the GMS

 The general objectives of this consultation are:

-- To standardize key data variables to be collected – definitions, frequency of reporting and platform/s for data sharing across countries.
+- to standardize key data variables to be collected and platforms for data-sharing across countries; and

 - to identify constraints in cross-border collaboration, particularly for malaria control that may need to be addressed through policy dialogue with national authorities.